GoSuda

 Image Viewer Plan

-1. The image display from the last session lacked an image deletion function, causing the window size to be insufficient as more images were loaded.
+1. The image display from the last session lacked an image deletion feature, causing the window size to be insufficient as more images were loaded.
 Let us delete unused labels.

-2. If multiple images are to be listed in the image displayer, let us create a list.
+2. If multiple images are to be listed in the image display, let us create a list.

-3. It is preferable to load multiple images at once.
+3. It is preferable to load multiple images simultaneously.

-4. Also implement the function to remove images that will not be viewed from the list.
+4. Let us also implement the functionality to remove images that are not to be viewed from the list.

 5. Let us create a function to select and view a specific image from multiple images.